2021 Men's EuroHockey Championship squads

-This article lists the confirmed squads for the 2021 Men's EuroHockey Nations Championship tournament held in Amstelveen, Netherlands between 4 and 12 June 2021.
+This article lists the confirmed squads for the 2021 Men's EuroHockey Championship tournament held in Amstelveen, Netherlands between 4 and 12 June 2021.
 The eight national teams were required to register a playing squad of 18 players and two reserves.

 Age, caps and club for each player are as of 4 June 2021, the first day of the tournament.